Estimated reading time: 17 minutes

 Let’s say the realtor comes up with $325,000.

-The home seller calls another agent for feedback and the starting price was $525,000.
+The home seller called another agent for feedback, and the starting price was $525,000.

 Why is there such a massive price difference?

-The realtor wants fast money so pricing it low would sell fast and money in his/her pocket.
+The realtor wants fast money, so pricing it low would sell fast and cash in his/her pocket.

 By the way, this is a true story.

-She’s pretty happy that she went with her gut feeling and did some research before listing the house with a realtor.
+She’s pretty happy she went with her gut feeling and researched before listing the house with a realtor.

 One last example of a shady realtor is the realtor listing the home and convincing the homeowner to sell it to a cash buyer before it hits the market.

-By doing so the realtor can pocket the commission however, to cover their tracks has someone else sign off on the sale, perhaps a family member who is also a realtor.
+By doing so, the realtor can pocket the commission; however, to cover their tracks, have someone else sign off on the sale, perhaps a family member who is also a realtor.

-This is another reason why many homeowners and buyers choose to use the For Sale By Owner (FSBO) way of selling a house fast.
+This is another reason many homeowners and buyers use the For Sale By Owner (FSBO) way of selling a house quickly.

-By doing so commission is out the window which can be a huge savings for both parties.
+By doing so, the commission is out the window, which can save both parties.

 10 Topics To Avoid Discussing With Your Realtor

-I’m not real estate guru nor have I bought more than one house in Canada in my lifetime.
+I’m not a real estate mastermind, nor have I bought more than one house in Canada in my lifetime.

-I’ve had the opportunity to hire a realtor and participate in the home buying process with a good friend.
+I’ve had the opportunity to hire a realtor and participate in home-buying with a good friend.

-Most of my role was to listen and have a look around for potential problems.
+Most of my role was to listen and look around for potential problems.

-Below Is what I would never tell a realtor however your comfort level may be different.
+Below Is what I would never tell a realtor; however, your comfort level may differ.

 How Much Money You Earn